Semilinear fractional elliptic PDEs with gradient nonlinearities on open balls: existence of solutions and probabilistic representation: Numerical examples

 \section{Numerical examples}

 In this section, we consider numerical applications of the probabilistic representation \eqref{djlkd23}.
-For the generation of random samples of the $\alpha/2$-stable subordinator $S_t$, we use the formula
+The paths of the $\alpha$-stable process $X_t = B_{S_t}$ are simulated by time discretization, by generating independent random samples of Brownian motion and of the $\alpha/2$-stable process $(S_t)_{t\in \real_+}$ using the identity in distribution

 based on the Chambers-Mallows-Stuck (CMS) method, where $U$ is uniform on $(-\pi / 2,\pi /2)$, and $E$ is exponential with unit parameter, see Relation~(3.2) in \cite{weron1996chambers}.
-For simplicity of implementation, the probability density $\rho (t)$ of $\tau^{i,j}$, $i,j\geq 1$, is taken to be exponential with parameters ranging from $1.5$ to $1.7$.
-Given $k\geq 0$, we consider the function
+In order to keep computation times to a reasonable level, the probability density $\rho (t)$ of $\tau^{i,j}$, $i,j\geq 1$, is taken to be gamma with shape parameters ranging from $1.5$ to $1.7$.
+The C codes used to plot Figures~\ref{fig3}-\ref{fig4} are available at {\url{https://github.com/nprivaul/fractional_elliptic}.}